 Health Alert Network (HAN)

-CDC’s HAN is a strong national program, providing vital health information and the infrastructure to support dissemination at state and local levels, and beyond.
-The vast majority of the state-based HAN programs have over 90% of their populations covered under the umbrella of HAN.
-The HAN messaging system directly and indirectly transmits Health Alerts, Advisories, Updates, and Info Services to over one million recipients.
+CDC’s HAN is a strong national program that provides vital health information and the infrastructure to support dissemination at state and local levels.
+The majority of the state-based HAN programs have more than 90% of their populations covered under the HAN umbrella.
+The HAN messaging system directly and indirectly transmits Health Alerts, Advisories, Updates, and Info Services to more than one million recipients.

 DISCLAIMER Use of trade names and commercial sources is for identification only and does not imply endorsement by the U.S. Department of Health and Human Services.

 Links to non-Federal organizations are provided solely as a service to our users.
 Links do not constitute an endorsement of any organization by CDC or the Federal Government, and none should be inferred.
 The CDC is not responsible for the content of the individual organizations.